qlik-oss/sn-table/.github/CONTRIBUTION.md

 ## Developing

-To test your changes there are two ways
+To test your changes there are two simple ways.
+Either run the nebula development server or build the extension and add it to Qlik Sense

 1. Install dependencies with `yarn`
 1. Transpile code with `yarn build` (or `yarn build:watch`)